GramAddict/bot/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion

 * **Check the [docs](https://doc.gramaddict.org).**  for tips — you might discover that the enhancement is already available.
-Most importantly, check if you're using [the latest version of GramAddict](https://doc.gramaddict.org).
+Most importantly, check if you're using [in the latest version of GramAddict](https://github.com/GramAddict/bot/releases/latest).
 * **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Agramaddict)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?